Dynamic Neutrino Mass Ordering and Its Imprint on the Diffuse Supernova Neutrino Background: The Diffuse Supernova Neutrino Background

 \section{The Diffuse Supernova Neutrino Background}

-To predict the flux of the DSNB, it is essential to have a thorough understanding of the universe's evolution, particularly focusing on the core-collapse SN (CCSN) rate, denoted as $\R(z)$, and the neutrino flavor dependent spectra from SNe, $F_{\nu_\beta}$.
+To predict the flux of the DSNB, it is essential to have a thorough understanding of the universe's evolution, particularly focusing on the core-collapse SN (CCSN) rate, denoted as $\R(z)$, and the neutrino flavor-dependent spectra from SNe, $F_{\nu_\beta}$.
 The rate of CCSN is directly tied to the star formation rate (SFR) throughout cosmic history, which has been assessed by several astronomical surveys~\cite{Hopkins:2006bw,Yuksel:2008cu,Horiuchi:2008jz}.
 The DSNB flux, without considering neutrino oscillations, can be expressed as,

 where $H(z)$ is the Hubble parameter and $E$ is the neutrino energy today, adjusted with the redshift of emission.
 The maximum redshift for significant star formation activity is considered to be $z_{\rm max} \approx 6$.
-The parameters needed for estimating $\R(z)$ are taken from~\cite{Beacom:2010kk}.
-There are several sources of uncertainty that plague the determination of the DSNB flux, see Ref.~\cite{Kresse:2020nto} for a compendium of different sources of uncertainty.
-Since we are interested here in demonstrating the effect of a redshift-dependent neutrino mass spectrum, we assume the uncertainty on the CCSN rate as the dominant one.
+We consider the CCSN rate to be related to the SFR as